yogeshhk/Publications/README_Blockchain.md

 ## Me?
 - Why: Quantum jump, any XYZ is earning $$$$, a must for medical/secure data
 - How: become expert by hands-on, talking with local folks, teaching, doodles series
-- What: Prep EVM (!NFT, no JS/Web3) and/or DAO, prep remote global service/research
+- What: No Web3/Dao/DeFi/Abit-Altcoin, but blockchain/Crypto-theory), be certified
 - Doodle: concepts, a bit commercial w target as Polygon tech (Dev Advocate)

 ## Skills?